Stochastic1017/Predicting-Gender/README.md

 In order to predict gender based on names, we used the **behind the name** data-set, conducted rigorous feature engineering, one-hot encoding, and splitting to make the data-set usable in **scikit**.
 After running a grid search and plotting the Knn, Logistic Regression, and Decision Trees with the most optimal hyper-parameters, we found that Decision trees had the best validation performance.
 Following this, we used gradient boosting ensemble classifier with 10,000 boosting stages and learning rate 1.0 to fit the best model that outperforms the previous three models by a considerable margin.

 <img src="https://github.com/Stochastic1017/Predicting-Gender/blob/main/Images/Confusion_MAT.png" width="250" height="200"> | <img src="https://github.com/Stochastic1017/Predicting-Gender/blob/main/Images/AOC_Curve.png" width="250" height="200">

+## Contribution and Collaboration ##

+We are eager to expand the diversity and inclusiveness of our dataset by incorporating names from more ethnic backgrounds and regions.
+If you have access to such datasets or can contribute to the existing dataset, please feel free to share your resources or suggest improvements.
+Your contributions can help enhance the project's scope and accuracy.
+Please refer to the [contributing guidelines](https://opensource.guide/how-to-contribute/) for more details on how to get involved.